melcityfinance/mel-city-finance/src/content/blog/first_home.md

 ---
-title: "A Step-by-Step Guide for First Home Buyers: Making Your Dream a Reality with Melcity Finance"
+title: A Step-by-Step Guide for First Home Buyers
-description:
+description: Navigate the home buying process effortlessly with Melcity Finance, from pre-approval to settlement and beyond.
 author: Penny Williams
 date: 2023-03-20T15:27:34.591Z
 tags: